Ac31415/2023-ectf-insecure-example/README.md

 (eCTF) - see https://ectf.mitre.org/ for details.
 This code is incomplete, insecure, and does not meet MITRE standards for quality.
 This code is being provided for educational purposes to serve as a simple example that meets the minimum functional requirements for the 2023 eCTF.
-Use this code at your own risk!
+Use this code at your own risk! hello
 ## Design Structure
 - `car` - source code for building car devices
 - `deployment` - source code for generating deployment-wide secrets
 - `docker_env` - source code for creating docker build environment
 - `fob` - source code for building key fob devices
 - `host_tools` - source code for the host tools
+hello

 ## Creating Your Own Fork
 We suggest you create a fork of this repo so that you can begin to develop